What summer picnic would be complete without the tang of rhubarb pie?

-Rhubarb leaves are poisonous, so do not eat them or feed to chickens or pets.
-While rhubarb’s red stalks are a tangy treat, the leaves contain oxalic acid.
+Rhubarb leaves are toxic, so do not eat them or feed to chickens or pets.
+While rhubarb’s green or red stalks are a tangy treat, the leaves contain oxalic acid.
 Oxalic acid can cause kidney failure.

 One easy way to keep weeds down in a rhubarb patch is to simply take a few of the large rhubarb leaves and lay them on the ground.
 The oxalic acid in the leaves prevents weeds from growing!
 As they break down, they will also add organic matter to the soil.